MicrosoftDocs/azure-devops-docs/docs/notifications/manage-your-personal-notifications.md

 For more information about alert types and team and project-level notifications, see [Team and project-level notifications](about-notifications.md#team-and-project-level-notifications).

-You can set your personal notifications, as described in this article, or [set team or group notifications](manage-team-group-global-organization-notifications.md).
+You can set your personal notifications, as described in this article.
+Or, you can [set team or group notifications](manage-team-group-global-organization-notifications.md).

 [!INCLUDE [note-earlier-tfs-version](includes/note-earlier-tfs-version.md)]